jenhao-thesis/LdapDapp/README.md

-# Blockchain-based identity management and access control with LDAP
+# Blockchain-based Identification and Access Control for OpenBanking Ecosystem

 ## Compile cotract